AaronNGray/sool-language/docs/Reference_Manual/Datatype.md

 ## Generalized Algebraic Data Types (GADT's)

-GADT's will not be implemented in the first implementations due to their complexity, and inability to normalize their model properly.
+GADT's will not be implemented in the first implementations due to their complexity, and inability to normalize their model properly using initial algebras.

 ## Implementation
 This shows the implementation of ADT's by lower onto [virtual classes](Class.md#virtual-classes).